 - be more walkable by prioritizing pedestrian mobility throughout, but particularly at the intersections along McLeod Avenue and First Avenue. - 5.
 Infrastructure Rehabilitation make upgrades to area's aging infrastructure to fully realize the future potential of the City Centre in terms of redevelopment, reinvestment and reinvigoration.
 This can include additional sidewalks, as well as road and utilities upgrades. - 6.
 West End Road and Connectivity Improvements refers to the area along McLeod Avenue and First Avenue between Queen Street and Calahoo Road allowing for better north south pedestrian mobility including a potential network of connections north to McPherson Avenue and Mohr Avenue. - 7.
 Revitalize Columbus Park places are shaped by the people who use them and remembered by the statements and amenities that greet them; the City Centre can and should have more cultural content in place anchored near or around a redesigned Columbus Park. - 8.
-Urban Design Guidelines to Improve Buildings represents one of the most important opportunities to create urban form and design that is consistent with the vision for a modern urban city centre, not just within the commercial core, but equally important in the residential periphery within a 10-minute walk. - 9.
-Definition of Land Use Precincts Specifically designated Precincts that collectively shape the vision of the City Centre, yet allowing for a unique identity within each so that the overall area can be diverse and full or character and vibrancy for all ages. - 10.
+Urban Design Guidelines to Improve Buildings represents one of the most important opportunities to create urban form and design that is consistent with the vision for a modern urban city centre, not just within the commercial core, but equally important in the residential periphery within a 10-minute walk. - Retain Low Density Residential to balance a multitude of objectives, local interests, and aspirations the range of housing shall retain some areas for low density housing forms with an ability to add some medium density housing forms over time. - 10.
 First Avenue Prominence distinctly different from McLeod Avenue and charting a new path that captures highway commercial visibility with guidelines that provide a transition into the City Centre.
 This will provide connectivity to McLeod Avenue and pedestrian safety by closing off the vehicle access from Highway 16A at Queen Street and restricting access from Highway 16A at King Street to First Avenue.